koskath/arete2/course_content/SC/final_md_files/Lecture8/lecture_8_slide_27_img_3.md

-The image is a diagram illustrating an open-loop reverse logistics system.
+# The image 2 in slide 27 of lecture 8 is a diagram illustrating an open-loop reverse logistics system.
 It includes the following elements:

 1. **Suppliers**:
    - Positioned on the left side of the diagram.